 Parents in many cultures use silver cutlery while feeding young children.
 You may even have received silver bowls and spoons as gifts during the baby shower or on your baby’s first birthday.
 When transitioning your baby to solid foods, it could be tempting to use the gorgeous silver-plated baby Christening spoon your granny gave you.

 However, while silverware is a good choice for babies, you need to keep certain things in mind before you start using it – one of which is knowing when you can start using it.
+Also, make sure the items are made of pure silver and not alloys of silver with cadmium or other metals.

 When Can You Start Using Silverware For Babies?